keu/docs/learn/kubepod-operator.md

 The components of the connection can also be set or overwritten at the task level by using the arguments `config_file` (to specify the path to the `KubeConfig` file) and `cluster_context`.
 Setting these parameters in `airflow.cfg` has been deprecated.

+## Use the @task.kubernetes decorator

+The `@task.kubernetes` decorator was added in Airflow 2.4 and provides an alternative to the traditional KubernetesPodOperator when you run Python scripts in a separate Kubernetes Pod.
+The Docker image provided to the `@task.kubernetes` decorator must support executing Python scripts.

+Like regular `@task` decorated functions, XComs can be passed to the Python script running in the dedicated Kubernetes pod.
+If `do_xcom_push` is set to `True` in the decorator parameters, the value returned by the decorated function is pushed to XCom.
+You can learn more about decorators in the [Introduction to Airflow decorators](airflow-decorators.md) guide.

+Astronomer recommends using the `@task.kubernetes` decorator instead of the KubernetesPodOperator when using XCom with Python scripts in a dedicated Kubernetes pod.

+<CodeBlock language="python">{kubernetes_decorator_example}</CodeBlock>

-### Example: Use the KubernetesPodOperator to run a script in another language
+## Example: Use the KubernetesPodOperator to run a script in another language

 A frequent use case for the KubernetesPodOperator is running a task in a language other than Python.
 To do this, you build a custom Docker image containing the script.